emilhe/dash-extensions-docs/getting_started/enrich.md

 from dash_extensions.enrich import Input, Output, html, ...  # after
 ```

-and exchange the `Dash` object with a `DashProxy` object with the desired transformations enabled,
+and exchange the `Dash` object with a `DashProxy` object with the desired transforms enabled,

 ```python
 from dash_extensions.enrich import DashProxy, TriggerTransform, MultiplexerTransform, ServersideOutputTransform, NoOutputTransform, BlockingCallbackTransform, LogTransform